pebakery/pebakery-docs/Commands/Control/SetMacro.md

 ### Example 1

-The following example creates a macro to replicate the depreciated WebGetIfNotExist command.
+The following example creates a macro to replicate the deprecated WebGetIfNotExist command.
 This allows us to call our macro multiple times within the script or call it from another script while maintaining the code in one central location.

 ```pebakery
 [Main]